What is Organization Design?

 Adopting a sound organizational design is important for every business regardless of the scale.
 It not only provides clarity in day-to-day operations but also in making key decisions and other activities.

 A well-crafted organization design outlines the role of each stakeholder.
-In such manner, employees know their duties, who they should reach out to for each request, the timeframe for completing projects, the tasks that need to be prioritized and more.
+In such a manner, employees know their duties, who they should reach out to for help, the timeframe for completing projects, the tasks that need to be prioritized, and more.
 Organization design goes a long way in improving operational efficiency, particularly when dealing with big corporations.

-Another perk of creating a well-designed organization is that it makes it easier to take advantage of growth opportunities compared to a firm that is loosely organized.
+Another perk of creating a well-designed organization is that it makes it easier to take advantage of growth opportunities, as compared to a firm that is loosely organized.
 A good organization design incorporates technological infrastructure.
 This way, if the company manager thinks of adding a new employee, there will already be certain measures to follow in recruiting new people.
-An organization lacking solid design will find it difficult undertaking such activities.
+An organization lacking solid design will find it difficult to undertake such activities.

-A key feature of effective organization design is the capability to respond to the constantly changing market and industry conditions.
+A key feature of effective organization design is the capability to respond to the constantly changing marketplace and industry conditions.
 While most leaders prefer to focus on the business’ existing operations, the best organization design is one that leaves room for new market trends.
-Ideally, the design should be flexible enough to allow for any adjustments.
+Ideally, the design should be flexible enough to allow for any adjustments needed.